jingkaihe/momm/README.md

   end
 ```

-The default Storage is Memcached, if you want to switch to Redis, you can create an intialzier like:
+The default Storage is Memcached, if you want to switch to Redis, you can create an initialzer like:

 ``` ruby